 We do want the best for your pets, just as you do.
 We make sure there are no signs of illness and no concerns before we proceed with the spaying or neutering surgery.
 If your pet shows signs of illness or if there are any concerns, surgery may be postponed and you will be contacted to pick up your pet.
 This would only be considered if it’s in the best interest of your pet.

 "What’s that smell?
 Oh, now I’m getting really sleepy…"

 Many steps are taken to keep your pet pain-free, both during and after surgery.
 We use isoflurane anesthesia and hospital-grade monitors to evaluate tissue oxygenation, heart rate and respiratory rate.
 Isoflurane is one of the safest gas anesthesia used for pets.
-Male dogs and cats also receive regional nerve blocks at the surgical site for long-term pain control.
+Local and regional nerve blocks are used on all patients for long-term pain control.

 Our highly skilled and compassionate professional staff monitors your pet throughout the procedure.
 The spaying or neutering surgery is performed by an efficient and experienced surgeon.
 We have taken every precaution to assure a rapid recovery for your pet.

 Pets In Stitches also focuses on minimizing the risk of infection.
 Each pet has its own sterilized surgical pack for surgery and our facility and equipment are cleaned thoroughly on a regular basis.
 Our surgical suite looks and acts very similar to a human hospital.

 As your pet regains consciousness, they’ll find themselves waking up on “The Beach.”
 Our popular padded area is warmed, keeping our patients comfortable after surgery.
 Often they will fade in and out of sleep in this cozy area – some staying for quite awhile!
 We monitor their pain levels and move them as needed.

 "I hope my human comes soon.
 As nice as the people are here, I’m tired and ready to go home.
 Yawn!
 Seeing my human always makes me feel better."